yochaigal/cairn/wip/2e/vald.md

 ### Overview

 There are 24 hours in a day and 6 days in a week.
 Each month has 24 days (4 weeks), with 12 months in a year.
 The year is divided into 4 seasons (Dead, Dry, Wet, and Harvest), each lasting 72 days.
 Every 10 years, a 6-day "Leap Week" (_Reclamation_) is added, and does not belong to any particular month.
 This makes the average length of a year over a decade 288.6 days.
 Each year starts just before the _Dry_ season begins.
+The current year is 7728.

 ### Days of the Week